SyrexMinus/MedicalMarkupAutoEvaluator/README.md

 - keras library
 - catboost library
 - json library
+- Update all libraries using "!pip instal --upgrade *name_of_library*"

 ## Usage:
+1. Download weights for models from [our google drive](https://drive.google.com/drive/folders/1o0vahEkKFOw3A060YHTTWaDf7nxRcWjy?usp=sharing) and put them to */weights* directory.
-0. If you want to make predictions on new dataset, rebuild dataset(See below how to do this)
+1.1 If you want to make predictions on new dataset, rebuild dataset(See *Rebuild dataset* section how to do this)
-1. Run multimodel.py
+2. Run multimodel.py

-## To rebuild dataset:
+## Rebuild dataset:
+0. Open *dataset_generation.ipynb*
 1. Load csv file to data directory with markups
 2. Use function prepare_data.build_dataset(path_to_csv_file) to extract features
 3. Save csv in data directory